kadirahq/fast-render/README.md

 Fast Render is compatible with both versions 0.9 and 1.0 of Iron Router.
 However, you'll need to follow a few rules.

-#### 1. Place your routes in a place which can be seen by both server and client
+#### 1. Place your routes in a place which can be seen by both server and client.

-Fast Render needs to read some of your route's function like `waitOn()` on the server.
-Therefore you make write your app's routes (`router.js` file or relavant files) in a place which can seen by both server and the client
+Fast Render needs to read some of your routes' functions like `waitOn()` on the server.
+Put your app's routes (`router.js` file or relavant files) in a place which can seen by both the server and the client.

 > Meteor's `lib` directory is a best place to keep your routes.

-#### 2. Add `fastRender:true` option.
+#### 2. Add the `fastRender: true` option.

-You need to tell, which routes needs fast rendering or not.
-That's done by adding an option to your route with `fastRender:true` as shown below:
+You need to specify which routes you'd like to apply Fast Render to.
+That's done by adding the `fastRender: true` option to a route as shown below:

 ~~~js
 this.route('leaderboard', {